cwrichardson/flurdymail/README.md

 other variations are discussed in [Variances from Flurdy](#variances-from-flurdy).

-**NB**: These templates are pre-beta.
+**NB**: These templates are beta.
 They work for me, but that's about all I can say.
 Please try them, break them, and report any problems (or, better, submit patches).